 - to protect children, young people and adults at risk who come into contact with the London Sinfonietta from harm.

 - to provide all staff (including trustees, employees, freelancers and volunteers), as well as children and young people and their families, with the overarching principles that guide our approach to child protection.

 This policy applies to anyone working on behalf of the London Sinfonietta including senior managers and the board of trustees, paid staff, volunteers, sessional workers, agency staff and students.

 This policy has been drawn up based on legislation, policy and guidance that seeks to protect children in England.
 A summary of the key legislation is available from www.nspcc.org.uk/learning.

-This policy statement should be read alongside the LS Child Protection and Safeguarding Procedures, and LS Safeguarding Good Practice Guidelines as well all our organisational policies on anti-bullying, Whistleblowing and other related documents.
-For further information please contact Frances Bryant, General Manager or Rhuti Carr, Head of Learning & Participation.
+This policy statement should be read alongside the full LS Child Protection and Safeguarding Procedures and LS Safeguarding Good Practice Guidelines and in conjunction with organisational policies on anti-bullying, whistleblowing and other related documents.
+A copy of London Sinfonietta's full Safeguarding and Children Protection Procedures is available from the London Sinfonietta office.
+For further information on our wider policies please contact Frances Bryant, General Manager, or Lily Caunt, Head of Learning & Participation.

 We believe that: